geek-ai/MAgent/doc/get_started.md

 python examples/api_demo.py
 ```

-In this environment, blue agents are trained by Deep Q-Network, red agents act randomly.
+In this environment, predators are pursuing preys.
+Predators can get rewards by attacking preys.
-Blue agents can only get rewards when two blue agents attack a red agents simultaneously.
+The predators and preys are trained by Deep Q-Network.
-So blue agents need to cooperate with each other.
+After training, predators learn to lock preys by cooperating with each other.

 # See the video
 * Go to directory `build/render`